 - Water and hydration: lack of fluids in the body makes the stool hard and compact,

-- Exercise: moving the body keeps the colon toned and working like it should,
+- Lack of movement / exercise: moving the body keeps the colon toned and working like it should,

-- Sleep: lack of sleep slows the body down, including the colon,
+- Lack of sleep: lack of sleep slows the body down, including the colon,

-- Fresh air and unfiltered sunshine: makes every body system function at optimal levels,
+- Lack of fresh air and unfiltered sunshine: makes every body system function at optimal levels,

 - Excess body weight: slows things down, puts compression / pressure on the digestive tract.